 Designers work with landscape budgets of all sizes.
 When the designer is aware of the budget they are working with, they can develop the very best landscape solutions for their clients.
 The best solutions occur when the budget is realistic and based on the client's outdoor needs.
 Landscape designers are highly skilled at working with all the opportunities and constraints that the outdoor space presents.
 These skills also translate to working with the landscape budget.
 Constraints lead to the development of alternative and creative solutions, thereby creating opportunity.
 When arriving to an online landscape design consultation, it's helpful to have a number in mind to set financial goals for the project.
 It is also helpful for the designer and client to communicate about cost throughout the design process to ensure that both parties are on the same page.
 Designers are advocates for their client's landscape budgets and goals.
 This advocacy is central to the solutions they develop.
 Additionally, designers offer multiple tiers of landscape graphics and design services.
-From hourly online consultations to design packets with digital photo renderings, and master plans with construction documentation; there are landscape design services available for project budgets both large and small.
+From hourly online consultations to design packets with digital photo renderings, and master plans; there are landscape design services available for project budgets both large and small.

 4) Be Prepared to Talk About Aesthetic Preferences